diverse-project/alex/docs/about.md

 # Core contributors

-Listing of the main engineering and scientific efforts leading to the creation of the Alex language.
+Listing of the people which contributed to the main engineering and scientific efforts leading to the creation of the Alex language.

 - [Manuel Leduc](http://mleduc.xyz/);
 - [Thomas Degueule](https://tdegueul.github.io/);